I finally got it! After months of literally trying to figure out what I want my Instagram feed to look like, I have finally found my own formula.

 I also usually set my ISO to AUTO especially when I am just using my hands for flat lays.
 However, when I’m in the mood to set up my tripod, I increase my ISO by 100 which gives it really that clean look.

 With the White balance setting, I just go for the AUTO or the indoor.
-Really depends on the lighting I have.
+It really depends on the lighting I have.

 And I usually take literally a hundred photos because I’m just not too confident with every shoot and I have to change the flay lays every now and then.